-My interests are wide-ranging, including optimizing environmental conditions for artifact and archival preservation by implementing best practices for temperature, humidity and illumination control to battle the onslaught of entropy, oral history, historic preservation, exhibition, book collecting and preservation, and more.
+My interests are wide-ranging, including optimizing environmental conditions for artifact and archival preservation by implementing best practices to battle the onslaught of entropy, oral history, historic preservation, exhibition, book collecting and preservation, and more.
 My intellectual pursuits are likewise eclectic, including ancient history, American history, Civil War studies, archaeology (especially digital archaeology techniques), anthropology, and the interdisciplinary “big history” genre.
 My technology background includes more than fourteen years as owner and president of GoGeeks, a computer services firm.
 I frequently build custom computers to order.
 More on GoGeeks here:

 I obtained my M.A. in Public History from American Public University, having completed concentrated studies in archives and manuscript management, digital preservation, museum and exhibition culture, historic preservation, oral history and related public history themes, a digital archiving Practicum internship, as well as ancient history electives.
 I earned a 4.0 GPA and am a member of the Pi Gamma Mu Honor Society.
 I was selected as Arts & Humanities Academic Scholar Student of the Year of my graduating class.
 Salient examples of my projects and papers are available for perusal in the appropriate “Projects” menu and sub-menus above and here: